GitauHarrison/notes/flask_popover/user_posts.md

 </table>
 ```

-I have used a table to display the posts.
 The table is defined with a `<table>` tag, and the `<tr>` tag defines a row in the table.
-The first column is the user's avatar, and the second column is the user's post (username as a link, timestamp and body).
+The first column is the user's avatar, and the second column is the user's post (username as a link, timestamp and body of the post).

 Within the `index()` view function, we have already defined a `posts` variable that contains all the posts made in the application.
 We can use this variable to display all the posts made in the application.
 We can loop through this variable to retrieve all the posts and display them in a table.